-I’m looking to expand on my Inspirational Pixels content and what better way than to critique another (very popular) web development blog.
+I’ve been listening to the ShopTalk Show podcast a lot lately.
+Something I haven’t done for a while and I’m thoroughly enjoying it.
+Great job on the show Chris and Dave.
+I’m looking to expand on my Inspirational Pixels content and what better way than to critique another (very popular) web development blog, CSS-Tricks.

 Chris has does an amazing job of giving back to the community that made him such a success in the web design industry.
 So as a member of this community I want to give my two cents.